Tomtibo/libcn/README.md

 **Description**

 `libcn` is an unofficial python library for cyphernode.
-The command line utility `cn-cli`, support some options and tab autocomplete.
+The `CypherNode` class provide a client object.
+The `CallbackServer` class provide an easy way to handle callbacks.
+And `cn-cli` is a command line utility that support some options and tab autocomplete.

 **What is cyphernode**